 Relapse Prevention Therapy Specialist Q&A

 At Calming Goat Addiction Medicine Group in Los Angeles, CA, our professional doctors, Dr. Soroya Bacchus, MD, and Dr. Edgar Musngi, MD, are dedicated to helping you on the road to recovery so you can live a more fulfilling quality of life.
 We are conveniently located at 6801 Park Terrace Suite 530B, Los Angeles, CA 90045.
-For more information call us or request an appointment online.
+For more information, call us or request an appointment online.

 Recovering from an addiction is no easy feat, and it should be celebrated in healthy and productive ways.
 However, after an addiction has been overcome, the work is not yet over.
 Relapsing is a real risk for those in recovery and can remain a high risk for several years.
 Preventing relapse is just as important as recovering from an addiction, as a single relapse can undo years of hard work.
 Relapse prevention therapy uses several different methods to reduce the risk of relapsing, and has shown massive success in recovering individuals.

 The advancement of medications to prevent relapse has been amazing.
 Everyone is familiar with Narcan used by police officers and paramedics for narcotic ODs.
 To see these people wake up suddenly and alive is incredible.
 There are now several types of these medications that not only stop narcotic use but are helpful in stopping alcohol use, stimulant abuse, sedative/hypnotic abuse, and nicotine use.